 What did cause us to lose faith in our null hypothesis?

-Note: There is no specific reason we use 0, 05 p-value for default calculation.
+Note: There is no specific reason we use 0,05 p-value for default calculation.
 The creator of the formula decided it was a good number for calculating and the default calculations stick with it.
-0,05 means 5% in 100 individuals populations which falls into the normal curve and this is one of the reasons that it is commonly used.
-That means if you want to change it during calculating it yourself, you can.
+0,05 means 5% in 100 individuals populations which falls into the normal curve.
+This is one of the reasons that it is commonly used.
+If you want to change it during calculating it yourself, you can.

 How to Calculate the P-Value in Excel?